Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 # The unofficial rabbit hole of Game Boy Camera and Game Boy Printer hacks

+## Offensive disclaimer

 Listing rules are quite simple:

-- **Are listed:** projects with a proof that they did something and/or with a very minimal level of explanation (and I'm very tolerant) and of course commercial devices.
+- **Are listed:** projects with a proof that they did something and/or with a very minimal level of explanation (and I'm very tolerant) and of course commercial devices because they can be dismantled to look inside.
 - **Are not listed:** non primary sources (citations of citations with nothing original, typically A.I. generated garbage).
-Undocumented enough / unintelligible projects because README.md is not supposed to be a license wall of text.
+Undocumented enough / unintelligible projects because README.md is not supposed to be a fucking license wall of text.
 Projects / items that cannot be reproduced / bought.
-Reddit / X posts as they generally have zero added value ("hey guys, look what I did" then just leave without elaborating -> not listed).
+Reddit / X posts as they generally have zero added value (like "hey guys, look what I did" then just leave without elaborating -> not listed).

-Some projets are probably yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not as this is a very niche topic here.
-I'm not affiliated to any "community" anyway (and won't).
-I'm maintaining this list updated just for my own satisfaction.
-Consider that I'm bored from the topic when updates cease.
+Some projets are probably yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev) or some other cryptic listing, but most are not as this is a very niche topic here.
+I'm not affiliated with any online "retro community" anyway (most of them just sucks).
+I'm maintaining this list updated for my own nerdy satisfaction only.
+Consider that I'm definitely bored with the topic when updates cease.
 PRs are welcome if I've forgotten your awesome (and documented enough) project.

 That said, let's dive in !